g-dg/streamcontentsystemtest/INSTALL.md

 					- Default is `transparent`
 					- Type: string
 					- This is passed to the CSS `background` property
+				- `main_content`
+					- Whether this is the main content
+					- Default is `false`
+					- Type: boolean
+					- Intended for displays that are the main content (i.e. don't have a stream behind them)
+					- Centers text vertically
+				- `noninteractable`
+					- Changes some settings to avoid accidentally showing stuff
+					- Default is `false`
+					- Type: boolean
+					- Prevents scrollbars, hides cursor, prevents text selection
+				- `hide_small_text`
+					- Whether to hide the small text item
+					- Default is `false`
+					- Type: boolean
 		- `display_default`
 			- Default display configuration when the current display is not found in the `displays` object
 			- Default is `{}`